secdevops-cuse/CyberRange/terraform/README.md

 provide the security researcher with the scalability, performance, and elastic compute of the cloud.

+If you don't know how to use terraform, consider: [this udemy terraform course content on github to learn the basics](https://github.com/wardviaene/terraform-course)

 ## Setting the project
 The range is primarily setup for us-east-1.
 This is a simple reminder that I'm plan to